-At the Manor Youtube is used as an educational tool.
-However, Youtube is a not specifically designed for school use, due to the fact that it hosts all sorts of videos.
-However, in order to make things safer school has enforced 'Moderate Restricted Filter'
+At the Manor Youtube is used as an educational tool by teachers.
+However, YouTube is a not specifically designed for school use.
+I The Manor has enforced a 'Moderate Restricted Filter' and YouTube is also blocked for all student accounts.